 Continuing Education at MTS is designed to provide opportunities for the personal enrichment of clergy and laity through classroom sessions, conferences, seminars, special lectures, and participation in workshops.
 One Continuing Education United (CEU) is equal to ten contact hours.
-Continuing Education programs do not award academic credit.

 MTS also offers LifeTime, a program devoted to Christian lifelong learning, which provides stimulating theological study for persons who are searching for deeper understanding of their faith.
 LifeTime courses are offered several times a year in and beyond the Memphis area.
-While certificates of completion may be given to participants, no academic credit is offered through LifeTime.
+While certificates of completion may be givent to participants, no academic credit is offered through LifeTime.